"Together we can do so much!"

 The International Association of Human-Animal Interaction Organizations (IAHAIO) is the global association of organizations that provides international leadership in advancing the field of Human-Animal Interaction.
 This is accomplished through research, education, and collaboration among the membership, policy makers, practitioners, other human-animal interaction organizations and the general public.

-The Executive Director, Jo Anne Miller participated in the international conference at Green Chimney’s in Brewster, NY in 2019 for the 5th Trienniel IAHAIO Conference.
+The Executive Director, Jo Anne Miller participated in the international conference at Green Chimney’s in Brewster, NY in 2019 for the 5th IAHAIO Conference.
 She presented Brook Hill Farm’s research in Equine Assisted Learning in Education to the attendees.